tytydraco/yessleep/out/I_am_stuck_in_a_haunted_dormitory.md

 \- If you have second guesses about me, pour some holy water on me.
 It is in my luggage under the bed.

 The knocking becomes pounding mixed with pretend-Raymond's deafening scream.
 We both jump.
 Those fuckers!
-Even Christian rock could not suppress these sounds
+Even Christian rock could not suppress these sounds.

 \- Help me, please! - it cries desperately, clawing the door – They saw me and they are going to take me!